-- Comply with requirements of Exempt and MPL Complying Development DCP for signs, sign displays, community banners and notices. - Ensure signage complies with the Outdoor MPL Advertising DCP in relation to Community - Advertising where required.
-Remove signage which does not comply MPL with the DCP. - Only complying signs and banners are displayed in parks and sportsgrounds.
+- Advertising signage complies with the Outdoor Advertising DCP as required.
+0 MPL Ensure signage complies with the Outdoor Advertising DCP in relation to Community Advertising where required. - Illegal signs are removed.
+0 MPL Remove signage which does not comply with the DCP.